r3volution11/material-theme-bear-notes/README.md

 ❤️

 ps.
-I did not create Bear and am not affiliated with it and its creators in any manner.
+I did not create Bear and am not affiliated with it or its creators in any manner.